GAEA: A Geolocation Aware Conversational Assistant: Addendum to Baseline and Evaluation

 \subsection{Training Hyperparameters}

-We perform single-stage training on our baseline \cite{Qwen2.5-VL} using \datasetname.
-The training is conducted for 1 epoch with a global batch size of 128, utilizing gradient accumulation steps of 4 to optimize resource usage for small batch sizes.
-The initial learning rate is set to $10^{-5}$, using a cosine learning rate scheduler to provide a smooth decay in the learning rate for effective convergence.
-A weight decay of 0 is applied to avoid penalizing weights during updates, which can be advantageous for certain model architectures.
-The warmup ratio is configured at 0.03 to ensure a gradual increase in the learning rate during the initial training phase, stabilizing early optimization.
-We employed low-Rank adaptation (LoRA) \cite{lora} for efficient fine-tuning, with a rank, $r=16$, $\alpha=32$, and a dropout rate of 0.01, enabling targeted model adjustments with minimal overhead.
-The model operates in \texttt{bfloat16} precision to balance computational efficiency and numerical stability.
-A maximum context length of 128,000 allows for processing extremely long sequences, while flash attention enhances the computational efficiency of attention mechanisms, especially for extended contexts.
-These settings collectively optimize the model's performance and adaptability for vision-language tasks.
+We perform single-stage training on the baseline, Qwen2.5-VL \cite{Qwen2.5-VL} using \datasetname.
+The training is conducted for 1 epoch with a global batch size of 128, accumulating gradients every 4 steps.
+The initial learning rate is set to $10^{-5}$, using a cosine learning rate scheduler to provide a smooth decay in the learning rate.
+The warmup ratio is configured at 0.03.
+We performed LoRA\cite{lora}-finetuning with a rank, $r=16$, $\alpha=32$, and a dropout rate of 0.01.
+The model operates in \texttt{bfloat16} precision.
+We also use flash attention \cite{dao2022flashattention}.
 We list the training hyperparameters in the Table \ref{table:hyper}.